mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 |ed| allows for methods, other than the touch screen, to control locos.
 The following preferences allow you change options relating to these.

+.. contents:: In this Section
+    :depth: 1
+    :local:
+    :class: in-this-section

 Volume Button Preferences
 """""""""""""""""""""""""

 |ed| will allows you to use the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons to control speed.
 The following preferences allow you change options relating to these.

+.. contents:: In this Section
+    :depth: 1
+    :local:
+    :class: in-this-section

 Speed button Change Amount (Volume)
 '''''''''''''''''''''''''''''''''''